grain-lang/grain-lang.org/src/guide/pattern_matching.md

     Cheese => 4,
     Pepperoni => 6,
     Peppers => {
-      print('Peppers are on sale this week!')
+      print("Peppers are on sale this week!")
       3
     },
     Pineapple => 9